Kelho0812/so_long/README.md

 - Avoid collisions with enemies and obstacles.

 **Additional Notes:**
-- The game is a part of a programming project for the 42 school curriculum and serves as an introduction to basic game development concepts using C and the MinilibX library.
+- The game is part of the 42Network Curriculum. and serves as an introduction to basic game development concepts using C and the MinilibX library.
 - Feel free to explore and modify the code for educational purposes.

 **Contributing:**